Why Should Foreign Companies in China Be Ready to Expect the Unexpected?

 The above is an actual headline taken from the Thursday, July 2, 2015 issue of the South China Morning Post.

 China is a market which provides many opportunities to foreign companies, with its GDP currently growing at approximately 6.5% – 7% per annum and this economy expected to overtake the United States as the largest economy during the next decade.
-Moore knows this—that is why we are here.
+MSA knows this—that is why we are here.
 It is our hope that we may be of assistance to multi-national corporations looking to take advantage of this growth.

 Whereas there have been numerous success stories driven by this growth, it is still common for many foreign companies to enter this market unprepared, or worse, uninformed of the potential pitfalls.
 Even the most sophisticated companies cannot envision all the potential problems they may encounter.
 If you were going to open a chain of eating establishments in China (a lucrative endeavor by the way) would it ever occur to you that someone may be selling you counterfeit salt?

-We cannot anticipate every problem, however, experienced professionals like Moore do have some local knowledge and can share that with multinationals willing to spend the time and effort into learning the do’s and don’ts of this market.
+We cannot anticipate every problem, however, experienced professionals like MSA do have some local knowledge and can share that with multinationals willing to spend the time and effort into learning the do’s and don’ts of this market.

 This article will describe that even though it is impossible to anticipate every situation which may liquidate your investment, expose your trade secrets, and/or damage your valuable reputation, it makes sense to be as well prepared as possible when doing business in China.